bylexus/adventofcode2021/README.md

 Sorry - this is my limit - This one is way off-limit for my brain or at least I am not ready to invest that many time.
 I skip that day.

+## Day 20 - Trench Map

+At first that one seemed relatively complex - because all 9x9 empty patches would toggle on/off for each round, as my algo input suggested.
+This is unfortunate, as "empty" space don't keep empty - it toggles.

+After a bit of thinking I found a very simple solution: I can just remember what "unknown" empty 9x9 patches are at the moment: on or off.
+Then I just had to calculate all pixels that are NOT fully empty / full.
+This includes one more pixel row/col for each round, so each round the pixels to calculate increases (a bit).

+So in the end, simple if you see the clue behind it :-)

+Run times:

+* Solution 1: 17ms
+* Solution 2: 931ms

+**Refactoring:**

+I felt the urge to make it a bit more efficient - so instead of operating with strings / runes, I use a byte as pixel - 0 or 1.
+This makes the algorithm slightly more efficient:

+* Solution 1: 9ms
+* Solution 2: 528ms